Nutrition: The Basics

-With the day to day basics covered we can then start to balance the energy requirements needed for training for an event like LONDON-PARIS.
+With the day to day basics covered we can then start to balance the energy requirements needed for training for any multi-stage event.
 There are two issues to be addressed:

 The body has a limited capacity to process carbohydrate during exercise and it is advised to feed from the start and to feed equally throughout the ride.
 A rough calculation for Zone 3 ‘quality endurance’ rides is that we need to ingest between 60 to 80g of fuel per hour (in essence 1g of fuel per hour per 1kg of body weight).

 How is this achieved?

 A wide variety of products can be used to satisfy these energy needs and a combination of drinks, gels and bars should help alleviate the repetitiveness of the same taste and textures.

 A favourite combination of the Ride Captains is:

 - 2 x 45g RawVelo Energy Bars that should deliver 24-25g each in a mix of carbs and protein PLUS

 - 1 x natural organic energy gel of around 20g of carbs PLUS